 Why study Emergency Management at KWU?
 Ours is the only program of its kind in Kansas!

-Because of KWU’s size and student-centered philosophy, you will study in small classes where you will receive one-on-one attention and mentoring on your journey to becoming an emergency management specialist.
+At KWU you will study in small classes and receive one-on-one attention and mentoring on your journey to becoming an emergency management specialist.

-What can I do with an Emergency Management degree from Kansas Wesleyan University?
+What can you do with an Emergency Management degree?